A Reddit user is checking for the account shadowban status

 What Is a Reddit Shadowban?

-Shadowbanning was originally designed to combat spam bots.
+Shadowbans were originally designed to combat spam bots.
 The logic: if a spam bot is told it has been banned, the operator creates a new account immediately.
 But if the bot continues operating without realizing its output is invisible, it wastes the spammer's resources while generating zero impact.
-According to a 2019 Stanford University analysis of platform moderation techniques, shadowbanning reduced spam recurrence rates by approximately 30% compared to hard bans.

 Shadowban vs. Subreddit Ban

 Confusing these two leads to wasted appeals and incorrect recovery strategies.
-They are fundamentally different enforcement mechanisms with different causes, different scopes, and different paths to resolution.
+They are fundamentally different enforcement mechanisms:

-- Shadowban: Applied by Reddit's platform-level anti-spam systems or site administrators.
-Affects your entire account across all of Reddit simultaneously.
-You receive no notification whatsoever.
-There is no subreddit moderator to appeal to — you must contact Reddit's admin team directly through the official appeals process.
+• Shadowban: Applied by Reddit's platform-level anti-spam systems or site administrators.
+Affects your entire account across all of Reddit.
+You receive no notification.
+You must contact Reddit's admin team through the official appeals process.

 Because Reddit does not notify shadowbanned users, the only way to find out is to test your account externally.

-The fastest and most reliable method is a dedicated tool that checks your account status against Reddit's public API.
-Use our free Reddit shadowban checker to test your account instantly.
-Enter your Reddit username, and the tool checks whether your profile is visible, whether your posts and comments appear in public views, and whether any account-level flags are present.
+The fastest and most reliable method is the checker tool above.
+Enter your Reddit username, and it checks whether your profile is visible, whether your posts and comments appear in public views, and whether any account-level flags are present.
+For active accounts, we also display key account health metrics — total karma, post karma, comment karma, and account age.

 Log Out and Check Your Profile

 Open a private browsing window and navigate to reddit.com/u/yourusername.
 If your profile loads normally with recent activity, you are not shadowbanned.
 If you see a "page not found" error, your account is likely shadowbanned.
-Note that temporary server issues can also produce this result — test again a few hours later before concluding.
+Test again a few hours later before concluding — temporary server issues can produce the same result.

 Post in r/ShadowBan